MichaelRo/Robotics/README.md

   1. Finish A* - DONE
   2. Keep non-padded map for laserScan check - DONE
   3. Fix PathPlanner - For some reason, reconstruct_path() doesn't invoke
+  4. Maybe the weird route is because similiar cells have the same grade?
+  5. The last cell that returned from path planner looks weird
-  4. Debug configurationManager - DONE
+  6. Debug configurationManager - DONE
-  5. Create a goToWayPointPlan
+  7. Create a goToWayPointPlan
-  6. Add console prints
+  8. Add console prints
-  7. Add the png and conf file to the project (as resources)
+  9. Add the png and conf file to the project (as resources)
-  8. Refactoring (Standardization)
+  10. Refactoring (Standardization)
-  9. Debug
+  11. Debug
-  10. Add notes to all class files
+  12. Add notes to all class files